sayohnahilan/Mario-Game/README.md

 # Mario-Game
-A windows-based arcade game made to mimic Super Mario using GameMaker Studio.
+A windows-based arcade game similar to Super Mario using GameMaker Studio.

 To run:
 1. Clone repository.